I-Rinka/I-Rinka/README.md

 ### Hi there 👋

 It's Rinka Wang.
-Graduated from BIT (Beijing Institute of Technolog).
+Graduated from BIT (Beijing Institute of Technology).

 <!--
 **I-Rinka/I-Rinka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.